ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - In a noisy room, if you want to be heard, wait for the moment wherein everyone has stopped talking.
 Then, speak.
 Then, one becomes heard.<br>

+- When a cult becomes mainstream, it becomes a religion.<br>

+- If you know all pain, you become master of pleasure.<br>